 I highly recommend driving to the Florida Keys.
 While the drive from Miami to Key West is about four hours, it’s a quintessential bucket-list road trip with stunning scenery and countless sites along the way.

-In total, the trip is 159 miles from Miami to Key West, and a road trip through the Keys on the Overseas Highway is a dream getaway that you won’t forget.
+The trip is 159 miles from Miami to Key West, and a road trip through the Keys on the Overseas Highway is a dream getaway you won’t forget.

 Traveling the Florida Keys by Boat

-If you happened to be on the Southwest coast of Florida, you can hop on a ferry from Marco Island or Ft.
-Myers Beach, and in less than four hours you can be in Key West.
+If you happen to be on the Southwest coast of Florida, you can hop on a ferry from Marco Island or Ft.
+Myers Beach, and in less than four hours, you can be in Key West.
 Check out the ferry schedule here.

 Elsewhere, you will find a range of high-speed boats, sailing yachts, fishing tours, and charters to explore the Keys.
-If you want some options, check out these popular boating activities you could add to your Florida Keys bucket list.
+If you want options, check out these popular boating activities to add to your Florida Keys bucket list.

 Getting to the Florida Keys by Bus

-If you’ve only got a day and want something a bit more organized?
-Book your (round-trip) Miami to Key West day trip here and ride in style for less than $45 per person.
+If you’ve only got two days and want something more organized?
+Book your (round-trip) Miami to Key West day trip here for less than $45 per person.

 Unique Things to Do in the Florida Keys

 Want to get off the beaten path in the Florida Keys?
 Here are a few hidden gems that will show you what makes the Florida Keys a fantastic destination.